For an important update on this blog post, check out the more recent information on protected status as of 2020.

 Below are a few notable items to keep in mind as this new law takes effect:

 Section 8 is no longer called Section 8

 The term Section 8 has unfortunately gained a negative connotation in the real estate sector.
 You may instead hear program names such as Unison Housing Partners and Housing Choice Voucher in reference to government-assisted voucher programs.
 Be sure you are up-to-date on these types of programs as you now must accept them as applicants.

 Applicants must still qualify and meet your existing qualification standards

-Bottom line, you as a Denver rental property owner cannot deny an applicant based on their source income.
+The outcome of this new rule is simple - You as a Denver rental property owner cannot deny an applicant based on their source income.
 The source of an applicant’s income can no longer be taken into consideration during your screening process.